-For financial assets that are unrecognised (e.g. loan commitments yet to be drawn, financial guarantees), a provision for loss allowance is created in the statement of financial position to recognise the loss allowance
+For financial assets that are unrecognised (e.g. loan commitments yet to be drawn, financial guarantees), a provision for loss allowance is created in the statement of financial position to recognise the loss allowance.

-(d) Accounts receivable and other debtors
+(d) Trade and other receivables

-Accounts receivable and other debtors include amounts due from donors and any outstanding grant receipts.
+Trade and other receivables include amounts due from donors and any outstanding grant receipts.
 Receivables expected to be collected within 12 months of the end of the reporting period are classified as current assets.
 All other receivables are classified as non-current assets.